LinaMaria21/StudentGradesManager/README.md

-# Easy-Student-Grades-Manager
+Easy-Student-Grades-Manager
-C# console application to manage grades and to practice data structures and algorithms.
+C# console application to manage grades and to practice data structures and algorithms

 .NET 8

-# Features
+Features
 You can enter student grades to:
 - Store grades in a List<int>
 - Display all grades entered